Vladimír Weiss (footballer, born 1989): Pescara

-On 2 August 2012 newly promoted Serie A side Pescara announced the signing of Weiss from Manchester City with the player signing a one-year contract with the option for a further year.
-He made his debut in a 3–0 home loss to Inter Milan.
-Weiss scored his first goal in Pescara's 1–0 victory over Palermo on 26 September.
+On 2 August 2012, newly-promoted Serie A club Pescara announced the signing of Weiss from Manchester City on a year contract with the option for a further year.
+The same year on 26 September, he scored his first goal in Pescara's 1–0 victory against Palermo.

 Olympiacos

-After turning down a number of offers from clubs in Italy, Spain, England and Russia, on 28 June 2013, Weiss came to Greece to sign with current league champions, Olympiacos.
-Some hours later, he announced (through his Twitter account) that he was joining Olympiacos in a three-year deal.
-Commenting on his reason he chose to sign with Olympiacos, he stated; "I chose Olympiacos because it's a great club with great history, their playing in the Champions League and I know they have Crazy fans!
+After rejecting numerous offers from clubs in Italy, Spain, England, and Russia, Weiss came to Greece to sign with current league champion – Olympiacos – on 28 June 2013.
+Hours later, he announced through his Twitter account that he was joining Olympiacos in a three-year deal.
+He stated: "I chose Olympiacos because it's a great club with great history, their playing in the Champions League and I know they have Crazy fans!
 Fanatics with the team.
 I like to play in front of crazy fans because I'm a little crazy too.
 I also know that Olympiacos has lofty goals, and if I stay many years with the club, I want to win titles."

-He scored his first goal for the club on 1 September 2013 in a league match against Levadiakos.
+Weiss scored his first goal for the club on 1 September 2013 in a league match against Levadiakos.
 On 17 September 2013, Weiss scored his first Champions League goal in a 4–1 home defeat against Paris Saint-Germain.
 The goal was voted by ESPN as UEFA Champions League best goal of Matchday 1: he "broke down the right and skipped past four challenges – including a sumptuous nutmeg on 19-year-old PSG debutant Marquinhos – before beating Salvatore Sirigu with the aid of a deflection."
-He netted his next goal in a 2-0 league away win against Panionios.
-He next scored in a 4–1 away league win over Platanias.
-Weiss ended his half-season stint at Olympiacos with six goals (four in the Superleague, one in the Greek Cup and one in the UEFA Champions League).